Skylark95/hugo-notes/content/motw/notes.md

 - On her way to work, Norville passes the damaged movie theater.
 - A large, football-player-sized man pulls Norville into the movie theater.

+## **Session 4: 12/04/2024**
+**June 25**

+#### **Henry’s Morning**
+- **Waking Up:**
+  Henry wakes up on Norville's couch (unclear how he got there initially) and sneaks out without alerting her.
+He heads home uneventfully.
+  - At his house, he reads in the paper about everyone’s refrigerators malfunctioning at the same time.

+- **Returning to the Tavern:**
+  Henry heads back toward the tavern, where **Eli**, the bartender, is working.
+  - Eli mentions **Constance** was attacked while walking her dogs.
+She doesn't remember the attack clearly (details were unclear during gameplay).
+  - Henry notices the movie theater door is off its hinges.
+Eli thinks the damage was caused by the storm.

+- **Exploring the Movie Theater:**
+  Henry decides to investigate the movie theater.
+  - **Front Entrance:** He finds the damaged doors stuck and difficult to open.
+  - **Back Entrance:** He discovers an unlocked back door and enters.
+  - **The Projector Room:** Heading upstairs, he finds a partially open doorway.
+Inside, **Norville** is bound and shackled on the floor.
+She has been there for 30 minutes.

+- **Confronting the Creature:**
+  Norville’s abductor is muttering, “Should I take the blood now?” and “You are not Violet.”
+  - The creature is clearly not human, with sharp hands and long fingernails.
+  - Henry is spotted and the creature tries to capture him.
+Henry attempts to use puppy dog eyes, but the creature is unaffected.
+  - Norville struggles to escape while still bound, managing to get past Henry.
+  - The creature follows Henry, prompting Henry to go full were-corgi.

+- **The Fight:**
+  - Henry bites the creature and then works to free Norville by biting through her ropes.
+  - The creature catches up, but Henry bites it again, visibly weakening the creature.
+  - The creature blocks the door, but Henry manages to escape to get help.
+  - The creature uses Norville’s blood to wipe its hat, cloaks itself in shadows, and vanishes.
+  - **Why did the creature want Norville’s blood?**

+- **Aftermath:**
+  Norville escapes, picks up Henry, and they head back to the tavern.

+#### **At the Park**
+- **The Shadowy Figure:**
+  Sadie and Beck investigate a shadowy figure, finding footprints and broken branches in the trees leading toward Sadie’s van.
+  - The van’s engine starts.
+  - Beck runs after the van and grabs the door, but her feet are dragged along the street.
+  - Sadie tries to stop the van by standing in its path, but Cat tackles her out of the way and is hit by the van.
+The van speeds off, and they lose sight of it.

+- **Deciding Next Steps:**
+  The group initially plans to report the stolen van to the police on **St. Albans St.**, but instead decides to investigate **Pleasant St.**
+  - Cat calls the police while walking.
+Officer **Ed** answers; he’s stressed due to the recent surge in attack reports.

+#### **Alice’s Old House**
+- **Arriving at the House:**
+  The group visits Alice’s old house, where Violet went missing.
+  - There’s no sign the van passed by.
+  - Sadie uses a **tile tracker**, but it doesn’t locate the van.

+- **Meeting Ray:**
+  Cat knocks, and **Ray** (from the park) answers.
+He’s in his 70s and has the same kind of cut on his arm as the other victims.
+Ray invites them inside.
+  - Ray calls for **Nancy.**

+- **Sadie’s Observations:**
+  - Victims of the attacks have kids or grandkids but are attacked late, at dusk.
+  - The girl from earlier mentioned she was "looking for a kid" but rejected Henry in were-corgi form, saying, “It isn’t him.”
+  - Notably, no kids have been attacked, only adults walking home or outside at night.

+#### **Back to the Tavern**
+The group decides to regroup at the tavern to share their findings and plan their next move.
+They consider keeping watch near the park tonight to see if the girl returns.